zainabkapadia52/Self-Supervised-HSI-Classification/README.md

    * Employs a two-branch deep network: a cube-wise classification branch and a cube-pair self-supervised branch sharing a feature extractor.
 The cube-pair branch regularizes the main branch under few-shot settings by learning intra-cube relationships, improving classification with limited labeled samples.

-12.**Self-Supervised Learning for Few-Shot Hyperspectral Image Classification** (Nassim Ait Ali Braham, Lichao Mou, Jocelyn Chanussot, Julien Mairal & Xiao Xiang Zhu; IGARSS 2022, DOI:10.1109/IGARSS46834.2022.9884494)
+12. **Self-Supervised Learning for Few-Shot Hyperspectral Image Classification** (Nassim Ait Ali Braham, Lichao Mou, Jocelyn Chanussot, Julien Mairal & Xiao Xiang Zhu; IGARSS 2022, DOI:10.1109/IGARSS46834.2022.9884494)

    * Pre-trains an encoder on unlabeled hyperspectral pixels using the Barlow-Twins algorithm, then fine-tunes with a handful (K=5–10) of labeled samples per class for classification.